MichelAsselin/data-analysis-portfolio/README.md

 - _Shipping Mode_: First-Class shipping achieves the highest profit margin, and Standard Class is the least efficient.
 <img width="1180" height="490" alt="image" src="https://github.com/user-attachments/assets/be5b0560-e799-45e6-b1bf-04061c4b13c2" />

-**3. Business Insights & Recommendations**
+### 3. Business Insights & Recommendations
 1. Discounts are the primary cause of profit loss.
 Limiting discounts to 25%-30% and implementing category-specific discount limits could reduce profit losses.
 2. Furniture has high sales but poor profitability due to steep discounts.
-Reassess Pricing and Product Strategy, and focus on Furniture items that sell at a loss  to improve profitability.
+Reassess pricing and product strategy, and focus on Furniture items that sell at a loss  to improve profitability.
 3. Reinforce strategies for successful and highly profitable sub-categories, such as Copiers, Phones, Accessories, and Papers.
 4. Central and South regions lag in profit despite comparable sales to the West and East regions.
 Use the latter as benchmarks when developing operational improvements.
 5. The Consumer segment is the most profitable customer segment.
 Maintain their engagement through loyalty programs.
 6. Improve profitability in Corporate and Home Office segments by reducing discounts and focusing on products with higher profit margins.
-7. First Class and Same Day shipping modes provide fast delivery without profit margin penalties.
+7. First Class and Same Day shipping modes provide fast delivery while maintaining healthy profit margins.

 ## Business Impact
 Implementing these recommendations could:
 - Increase total profit by reducing unnecessary discounts.
 - Improve regional performance through targeted pricing strategies.
 - Strengthen long-term profitability without reducing sales volume.

+Overall, this analysis provides insights into how discounting and pricing optimization can significantly improve Superstore's profitability.